-Generation after generation of the many, forever trapped in the nightmare of their very own ‘Groundhog Day’.
+Generation after generation of the many, forever trapped in their very own ‘Groundhog Day’.

 Systemic barriers: Time was when social barriers were the accepted norm, confining so called ‘ordinary people’ to a life dictated by the circumstances they were born into.
 Attempts to breach such, dealt with in ways commensurate with the times.
 Involving various degrees of extreme brutality and harsh, restrictive laws, effectively crushing and tying the hands of resistance.

 Sadly, shamefully, such barriers remain – even to this day, having become systemic.
 Attempts to breach them, still subject to brutality, harsh laws and stringent constraint.
 Employers made able to take advantage of trade union weakness which, in effect, translates into society’s weakness.
 Such intended weakness, at the heart of Right-wing ideology.
 Unfairness, inequality, poverty and deprivation, still the key factors.

 Re: The Trade Disputes and Trade Union Act of 1927.
 Trade unionism did not recover from it until after the Second World War when the Labour Government relaxed the laws.
 Even so, that did not prevent the brutality and questionable tactics of the Tory Government during the 1984/5 miners’ strike.
 Requests for an enquiry, repeatedly denied.
 Preventing any amount of light being shone on the disputed involvement of the Government of the time.

 Thankfully, although constantly subject to misleading representations by the powerful Right-wing press, trade unionism – although weakened, still is a force to be reckoned with.
 Without it, the many, truly at the mercy of the whims and edicts of the few.